 Looking at the menu and the images online, it gave me a few rough ideas on what to order.
 You don’t have as many options as their menu is small, but there are few dishes worth trying.
 We ordered the well known ‘Chili Lamb Chops’ and Dahi Puri, as both known to be picturesque and tasty.
 As we looked at the portion size of the food, we ordered further Chicken Soola for both of us and Mocktails.
 Finally, some Indian dessert to end our meals.

 The Chili Lamb Chops flavours were nice and impressive.
 Marinated in Kashmiri chillies, paprika and mustard oil.
 This looked really juicy and perfect for the meat lovers, I definitely recommend it and would come back to try it again as it was so good.

 Dahi Puri was such a picturesque dish, a crispy puri, potatoes, yellow peas and sweet yoghurt, tamarind and sev.
 I ordered the puri that contained yoghurt, whereas my friend opted for the same dish but without containing any yoghurt.
 There was one moment where we asked for a separate sauce, which came with the Dahi puri, but as one of the staff member but was not Asian, he could not understand what we were asking for, so we had to speak to the manager in order to get what we needed.
 It was very crispy and sweet, a nice bit of combination, which I enjoyed along with the Lamb Chop.

 Chicken Soola was another item we ordered from the menu, which was slightly spicy, but not ideal for those who cannot handle any kind of spice.
 Although it seemed like dried chicken pieces with very bland strings of onions for presentation.

 Mocktails we had were Nimbu Pani which looked really refreshing and worthy of a photo.
 However, I wasn’t a huge fan of the taste as it had a bit of a strange one.
-It had contained ginger syrup, lemon, soda and mint.
-Also, the ‘Guava N Tonic’ contained a bit of guava and fever tree naturally light, which looked pretty much a simple drink straight of a carton box.
+It contained ginger syrup, lemon, soda and mint.
+The ‘Guava N Tonic’ also contained a bit of guava and fever tree naturally light, which looked pretty much like a simple drink straight out of a carton box.